Making History

 This study explores adolescents' design of social robots as response to issues they see in their local communities.

-This project takes a closer look arts in HCI.
+This project takes a closer look at arts in HCI.
 It shows that practices go beyond prominent realms such as sketching for UX Design and design probes from participants and involve a variety of arts-based expressions by researchers, the researched and third parties, e.g. graphic facilitators.